An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Indoor Shooting Range

-• Description: Controlled environment for practicing shooting.
+• What is it?
+Controlled environment for practicing shooting.

 • Goal / Objective: Improve shooting skills and accuracy.